jdabtieu/LyonCTF-white_flag/babyret2libc.md

 ```

 ## Solution
 This question is basically identical to [Baby Cookie](https://github.com/jdabtieu/LyonCTF-white_flag/blob/main/babycookie.md) except that instead of returning to the print_flag function, we need to return to libc instead.
+To determine the stack offsets used in this problem, refer to that writeup.

 The stack cookie can be leaked the same way, and instead of leaking the address of main, we want to leak any address inside libc.
 Checking the stack, we see that two entries below the cookie, is a pointer to __libc_start_main+243.
 Score!
 ```